ufora/ufora/doc/source/tutorials/onebox.rst

 The command below starts an all-in-one docker container that runs all the backend services needed to support pyfora.
 To run a cluster on multiple machines in a local network, follow the :doc:`instructions here </tutorials/cluster>`.

-Create a local directory for the Ufora service logs:
+Create a local directory for the backend services logs:

 .. code-block:: bash